New Caledonia: History

-New Caledonia was part of the continent Zealandia, which broke off from the supercontinent and sunkGondwana between 79 million and 83 million years ago.
+New Caledonia was part of the continent Zealandia, which broke off from the supercontinent Gondwana and sank between 79 million and 83 million years ago.
 The earliest traces of human presence in New Caledonia date back to the period when the Lapita culture was influential in large parts of the Pacific, c.
 1600–500 BC or 1300–200 BC.
 The Lapita were highly skilled navigators and agriculturists.
 The first settlements were concentrated around the coast and date back to the period between c.
 1100 BC and AD 200.